JKTKops/JKTKops.github.io/_posts/computer-architecture/2023-04-13-superscaling.md

 ## The EFLAGS Register

-Those of you familiar with x86 might have noticed something worrying.
-Almost always, the instruction immediately before a branch computes a condition for the branch. x86 conditions come in several forms, and the computed conditions are stored in an implicit register called the `EFLAGS` register.
+Those of you familiar with x86 might have noticed something worrying - almost always, the instruction immediately before a branch computes a condition for the branch. x86 conditions come in several forms, and the computed conditions are stored in an _implicit_ register called the `EFLAGS` register.

-So wouldn't such patterns cause a RAW Hazard on the `EFLAGS` register?
+So, wouldn't such patterns cause a RAW Hazard on the `EFLAGS` register?

 Most of the reason for separating register read, execute, and register write stages in the pipeline is that we have to do complex execution with the